VanniMaceria/ardu_APIno/README.md

  ```
 http://localhost:8080/sensor/dht - GET
 ```
-provides temperature and humidity of DHT sensor connected to your Arduino WiF
+provides temperature and humidity of DHT sensor connected to your micro-controller

 ```